Boeing engine blowouts investigated as older 777s are suspended

-Raytheon-owned Pratt & Whitney said it was coordinating with regulators to review inspection protocols.
+Pratt & Whitney, which is owned by Raytheon Technologies Corp, said it was coordinating with regulators to review inspection protocols.
 It is expected to increase inspections ordered after previous incidents.

 After the Colorado engine failure, when United Flight 328 dropped debris on a northern Denver suburb before landing safely, Boeing recommended the suspension of 777s with the same variant of PW4000 turbine.
 Japan, meanwhile, imposed a mandatory suspension.